fusesource/fuse-extra/fusemq-apollo/fusemq-apollo-mqtt/readme.md

 ## Overview

 This plugin adds MQTT v3.1 protocol support to Apache Apollo message brokers.
+All MQTT v3.1 feature are suport like:

+* QoS 0, 1, and 2
+* Retained messages
+* Clean and non-clean sessions
+* Client authentication

 ## Prequisites